|Webinar with Prof. Dr. Martin Wegener|

 |ITAS Symposium: Re-imagining the futures of 3D printing in society|

 The Carl Zeiss Foundation Vision Assessment Study is organizing a scientific symposium that will bring together leading experts on 3D printing in the social sciences and humanities to foster the international debate on 3D printing in society.
-It will take place online March 23 to 24, 2021.
-Registration deadline for participation with or without poster is January 15, 2021.Find out more and register
+It will take place online March 23 to 24, 2021.Find Out More

 |Article about Cluster in Physik Journal|